chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/roadmap.md

 This is where you have a lot more free reign to contribute (without having to sync with us first)!

-If you're unsure about your contribution idea, feel free to chat with us (@chroma) in the `#general` channel in [our Discord](https://discord.gg/rahcMUU5XV)!
+If you're unsure about your contribution idea, feel free to chat with us (@chroma) in the `#general` channel on [our Discord](https://discord.gg/rahcMUU5XV)!
 We'd love to support you however we can.

 ### Example Templates